DanielTBonn/regex-gist/gist-template.md

 ### Bracket Expressions

-A bracket expression, or positive character group (outlines characters we want included), is anything inside a set of brackets `[]` representing a range of characters that we want to match. `[abc]` matches any string that includes an a, b, or c, and hyphens `-` are used between alphanumeric characters (letters/numbers) to represent a possible range.
-Therefore `[abc]` = `[a-c]`.
-Bracket expressions typically follow forms such as:

-* `[a-z]` -- Contains any lowercase letter between a-z.
-For uppercase characters we must use `[A-Z]`
-* `[0-9]` -- Contains numbers between 0-9
-* `[_-]` -- Contains any special character that matches the _ and -, note that the hyphen `-` is different than the range hyphen above since it doesn't follow an alphanumeric character.

-Note we can create a negative character group, or a bracket expression that excludes any character of a certain pattern, but including a carrot `^` inside the bracket expression at the beginning.
-Therefor the expression `[^aeiouAEIOU]` looks for any string that does NOT contain a vowel.

 The bracket expressions within our regex are whatever character classes or literals we choose to match placed inside of a two brackets `[]`.
 Bracket expressions match all characters that they include, meaning `[abc]` matches any a, b, or c character regardless of the length of the string (see `abracadabra` and `abaccaba`).
+You can also use a hyphen between a range of characters in ascending order, so `[a-c]` = `[abc]`.
+This also works with numbers where `[0123]` = `[0-3]`.

 For this example, we'll take a closer look at the bracket expression `[\da-z\.-]` in our regex.
 As you can see it matches digits, lowercase characters, a period and a dash.
 This is a very flexible expression that will be used to match any character in a valid subdomain and second level domain due to the inclusion of the period with the `\.`.
-For example `blogpost.website-123.` will match this expression which is exactly the form we are looking for when matching the first two portions of our url following the scheme (`https://`)
+For example `blogpost.website-123.` will match this expression which is exactly the form we are looking for when matching the first two portions of our url following the scheme `https://`.

+Note we can create a negative character group, or a bracket expression that excludes any character of a certain pattern, but including a carrot `^` inside the bracket expression at the beginning.
+Therefor the expression `[^aeiouAEIOU]` looks for any string that does NOT contain a vowel.

 ### Greedy and Lazy Match